mortalapeman/CSharp-OptionType/README.md

 Description
 =================

-OptionType is a small set of classes and interfaces that emulates the functionality provided in F# for the Option type by requiring explicit handling of null values.
+OptionType is a small set of classes and interfaces that emulates the functionality provided in F# for the Option type by requiring explicit handling of null values/failed computations.

 Rationale
 =================